 1. Always use dry, seasoned firewood, up to 18" long.
+Load wood endwise, a mixture of large and small pieces, on top of a good ash base (1" minimum).

 2. Operate on a medium to high setting, for up to 1 hour from cold start.
 After the initial warm up period, refuel and leave the air control on a medium setting for 5 to 10 minutes more and then set the air control to the desired position.